Human-Centered-AILab/lab-website-template/_members/Xudong Wang.md

   linkedin: https://www.linkedin.com/in/alexander-wang-b807b9222/
 ---

-Xudong Wang is a visiting Ph.D. student at C.T.
-Bauer College of Business, University of Houston, and he is a Ph.D. student at Tianjin University.
+Xudong Wang is a Ph.D. student at the College of Management and Economics, Tianjin University.
+Currently, he is visiting the Human-Centered AI Lab at the University of Houston..
 His recent research interests focus on fintech, platform and behavioral operations management.